 Google Maps is great for you, your patients, and Google.
 Your patients quickly find what they need, your practice is more visible to more patients, and Google’s audience grows as more people discover how easy it is to connect with local dentists.

 Let’s take a closer look at how you’ll benefit:

-When your business shows up on the first page of search results, you’re more likely to receive phone calls or clicks into your website.
+When your practice shows up on the first page of search results, you’re more likely to receive phone calls or clicks into your website.
 Getting ranked on Google Maps is a great way to get there.